A new study offers good news about the cumulative benefits of ADHD medications taken over time:

 Results showed that adult ADHD patients who received drug treatment for more than two years had fewer symptoms and less psychological distress compared to those treated for two years or less.

 Just yesterday, a consulting client asked me, “How long will it take after starting medication for my ADHD to start seeing the benefit?”
 My answer was the same as given in my book:

 - Symptoms tend to get better within weeks.

 - Perhaps most important, careful observation may identify changes in development taking place over years.
 For example, the individual who never had a friend now makes and keeps them.
 Another who could not keep a job has now kept one for a year.

-It’s not just the academics with an axe to grind (e.g. they’re miffed that medication works better than their specialized “therapies”) or even the anti-ADHD wingnuts, however, who have misinterpreted the MTA findings.
-It is also certain people seeking to exploit the “ADHD Market” by offering their dubious services.
+When it comes to misinterpreting the MTA findings, it’s not just the academics with an axe to grind (e.g. they’re miffed that medication works better than their specialized “therapies”).
+It’s also the anti-ADHD wingnuttery.
+Moreover, it is also certain people seeking to exploit the “ADHD Market” by offering their dubious services.
 Please consider your ADHD information sources carefully.

 The study was led by Michael B. Lensing, MA, of Oslo University Hospital in Norway.
 You can read more about”Long-Term Treatment For Adult ADHD and here.